argoproj/argo-workflows/docs/synchronization.md

 > v2.10 and after

 ## Introduction
-Synchronization enable users to limit the parallel execution of the certain workflows or template within a workflow that needs to be rate limited with in namespace, but not to restrict others.
+Synchronization enables users to limit the parallel execution of certain workflows or templates within a workflow without having to restrict others.

 Users can create multiple synchronization configurations in the `ConfigMap` that can be referred to from a workflow or template within a workflow.